Maintaining a healthy diet, and learning how to understand your “food triggers,” can help keep headaches at bay

 Triggers vary from person to person, but Martin says there are a number of common foods and drinks that his patients report as causing headaches.
 Caffeine can be a big trigger for some people because large doses of caffeine can lead to headaches—but so can avoiding coffee for 24 hours, which can send people into caffeine withdrawal, Martin said.
 People who do choose to drink caffeine-heavy drinks like coffee should drink it on a regular basis to avoid headaches and other symptoms related to withdrawal.

 Another common trigger cited by Martin’s patients is alcohol, especially beer and wine.
 Though many patients say red wine is worse for triggering their headaches than white wine, Martin says he’s seen both types of wine trigger headache.

 Sweeteners, including sucralose, might also trigger headaches in some people, as can monosodium glutamate (MSG).
 Patients have also reported being triggered by foods with nitrites, including sausage, lunch meat and bacon, Martin says.
-He said some people get “hot dog headache” after eating hot dogs, which have nitrites.
+He said some people get a “hot dog headache” after eating hot dogs, which have nitrates.

 Benefits From a Healthy Diet

 A change in diet can also help some people living with migraine, Martin said.
 “There are also what we call comprehensive food diets where patients forget about identifying the triggers: you just go on a comprehensive, healthy diet that tends to relieve migraine headaches,” Martin said.

 The diet Martin prefers is one that’s high in Omega-3 fatty acids and low in Omega-6 fatty acids, which has been shown to reduce the frequency of headache in chronic migraine sufferers.
 Omega-3 fatty acids, which can be found in certain fish, seeds and oils, are thought to be anti-inflammatory, Martin said.